Sterling edges up against easing U.S. dollar - Up News Info

 Earlier this week, Britain lifted a number of restrictions imposed to combat COVID-19, with cafes, bars and restaurants restarting indoor service and more international travel resuming.

-Still, there is growing concern about the B.1.617.2 variant of the coronavirus, which British scientific advisers say will become dominant in the United Kingdom and is more transmissible than other strains.
+Still, there is growing concern about the B.1.617.2 variant of the coronavirus, which British scientific advisers say will become dominant in the United Kingdom and is more transmissible than other variants.

 “While the cyclical economic outlook still buoys the GBP, a pause in the pound’s rally is likely,” strategists at BCA Research said in a note.
 “The GBP is extended against both the euro and the USD, and a tactical correction prompted by profit-taking is set to take place.”